Hello, lovely ladies. I have a luxurious treat for you today.

 49. Handywoman service: Great for people who like manual labor and perhaps the outdoors.

 50. Health coach: Becoming a health coach is a very lucrative profession.

-This is also something you can do at home with your spare time.
+It is also something you can do at home in your spare time.

 51. Hiking trip organizer: What do you do when you want to hike regularly without breaking your wallet?

 Figure out a fun, budget-friendly solution, take your friends along with you, and get paid for your initiative!